CryptoLabInc/ckksorg1659181/_test/2025-09-01-high_prec_bootstrap.md

 - Written by [Hyeongmin Choe](https://hmchoe0528.github.io) (CryptoLab)
 - Based on [https://ia.cr/2025/????](https://ia.cr/2025/????)
 (CCS 2025)

-_TL;DR: In CKSS25, a new high-precision CKKS bootstrapping method was introduced.
+_TL;DR: We introduce a new high-precision CKKS bootstrapping method.
 It leverages a novel Integer Cleaning strategy inspired by the Discrete CKKS technique and is implemented using the Grafting technique.
 We highlight its main building blocks and discuss its efficiency._

 ---